 Arkansas Ballot Issues

-Arkansas voters choose more than candidates on Election Day.
-They also have a role in shaping state policies by voting on proposals which seek to change to the state constitution.
+Arkansas voters decide more than candidates on Election Day.
+You also have a role in shaping state policies by voting on proposals that seek to create new laws or change the state constitution.

-The Cooperative Extension Service provides voters with neutral, research-based information on all of the statewide ballot proposals.
+We provide voters with neutral, research-based information on all statewide ballot proposals.
 Ultimately our goal is to increase voter participation and help Arkansans be confident in their vote.